ajuancer/jabs/README.md

 A propper documentation will (hopefully) be available very soon!

 ## Downloads and installation.
-A decent documentation page will be soon.
+A decent documentation page will be available soon.

 ## License
 Under GNU Affero v3.
 [See details](./LICENSE_aclarations.md).